 You have to walk for about 6/7 hours along the rugged trails every day.
 You don’t have to cross high passes but only below 3,200 m.
 As the teahouses, hotels and lodges are in enough numbers along the route, you don’t have to worry about food and accommodation.
 The condition of the trekking trails are good as thousands of the trekkers traverse to this region.
 The altitude is the main challenge during this trek as you have to spend most of the days above 2,500 m.

 As soon as you reach above 2,500 m, you have the threat of Acute Mountain Sickness (AMS).
 You need to follow some precautions to avoid this challenge.
 Walking with slow paces, having enough rest, food and drinking water can be really to help us cope with this.
-Similarly, taking medicines like Diamox Oral can also keep you away from AMS.
+Similarly, keeping first aid kit box with you, it can also keep you away from AMS.
 Moreover, as soon as you feel any of the symptoms like shortness of breath or extreme fatigue or dehydration, you need to consult with the trekking guide.

 Jiri Everest Base Camp Trek Permits